RWS/Sdl-Community/Reindex Translation Memories/README.md

 ##Introduction

 This Studio 2014 application allows you to select file based translation memories and reindex them.
-This can be handy when you have mutliple translation memories that you would like to reindex since Studio requires you to go manually and reindex each tm.
+This can be handy when you have mutliple translation memories that you would like to reindex.

 You can select the tm's to be reindex in the following ways: